Association for Standardisation of Automation and Measuring Systems

-Association for Standardization of Automation and Measuring Systems or ASAM is an incorporated association under German law.
-Its members are primarily international car manufacturers, suppliers and engineering service providers from the automotive industry.
-The association coordinates the development of technical standards, which are developed by working groups composed of experts from its member companies.
-ASAM pursues the vision that the tools of a development process chain can be freely interconnected and allow a seamless exchange of data.
-The standards define protocols, data models, file formats and application programming interfaces (APIs) for the use in the development and testing of automotive electronic control units.
-A large amount of popular tools in the areas of simulation, measurement, calibration and test automation are compliant to ASAM standards.
-Compliance shall guarantee interoperability of tools from different vendors, allow data exchange without the need for converters, and facilitate the exchange of unambiguous specification between customers and suppliers.
+The Association for Standardization of Automation and Measuring Systems (ASAM e.V.) is a registered association under German law.
+Its members primarily include global vehicle manufacturers, suppliers and engineering service providers from the automotive industry.
+The association coordinates the development of technical standards created by experts from its member companies working together in dedicated project groups.

+ASAM’s objective is to enable seamless integration between tools used throughout the development process chain and to ensure continuous data exchange.
+ASAM standards define protocols, file formats, and application programming interfaces (APIs) for the development and testing of vehicle hardware and software components.
+Compliance with ASAM standards is intended to enable interoperability between tools from different manufacturers, allow data exchange without conversion and support the exchange of unambiguous specifications between manufacturers and suppliers.

-ASAM standards utilize other public standards such as UML, XML and CORBA, hence remaining independent from specific IT technologies or platforms.
-Furthermore, ASAM closely cooperates with other organizations such as ISO and AUTOSAR.
+ASAM standards build on established standards such as UML and XML and are therefore independent of specific IT technologies and platforms.
+In addition, ASAM works closely with other standardization organizations, including International Organization for Standardization (ISO), SAE International and AUTOSAR.